How the Private Voice Took Hold

 Laura Marling, Phoebe Bridgers, and the New Voices of Indie Folk

-These artists worked in a digital environment that focused on personal stories.
-Listeners connected with their songs through interviews, social media, and online communities.
-The line between the performer and the audience became more blurred.
+These artists worked in a digital environment that amplified personal narrative through interviews, social media, streaming metadata, and fan communities.
+The line between performer and audience became more porous.

 The Digital Shift: From Vinyl to Upload

-By the late 2000s, the conditions around songwriting were changing as much as the styles themselves.
-The album remained the central artistic unit.
-From Blue to Illinois, artists built connected statements designed for sustained listening.
+By the late 2000s, the conditions around songwriting were changing almost as quickly as the music itself.
+The album still mattered.
+From Blue to Illinois, artists had built large statements meant to be heard in sequence.

 Home Recording: When the Bedroom Became a Studio